 Ordinarily, an exchange student comes to the U.S. for either half the school year, or a whole school year.
 You can't be an exchange student for more than that, or for less than that.
 Your visa will allow you to arrive in the United States 30 days before school starts, and you can stay for 30 days after school ends (a so-called "grace period," during which you are expected to pack up and ready yourself to depart).

 Some high schools, called "boarding schools," give you a place to live at the school with other students.
 If you don't go to a boarding school, you must live with an American "host" family.
 The host family is carefully chosen to make sure it consists of good people who can take care of you.

 The family must provide you with a bedroom and bathroom, a place for your clothes and other things, a place to study, all your meals, and transportation to and from school.
 Ordinarily you would be the only exchange student living with the family.

 You can't live with relatives, and you can't rent an apartment and live on your own!

 Exchange students can play on a high school sports team, unless the local or state government has a rule that says they can't.
 If you're really good at a sport and want to go to a particular high school to play there, you have to tell school officials about that.
 Your program sponsor can't help place you in a particular school because of your athletic abilities.

-You can't have a regular job, either full time or part time, if you're an exchange student.
+You can't have a regular job in the United States, either full time or part time, if you're an exchange student.
 However, you can accept money for doing jobs that people ask you to do once in a while, like babysitting or painting a house.

 If you're Canadian, you don't need to fill out the DS-160 form or go to the consulate for a visa.
 You can bring your DS-2019 form to U.S. Customs and Border Protection officer at the airport or the border and ask to enter the U.S. in J-1 status.
 After a short interview, the officer should allow you into the country if you qualify for entry.